mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/tutorial_links.md

 author: Claude Barde
 ---

-Below is a list of different tutorials about Taquito written on various platforms.
-These tutorials explain core concepts of Taquito and how to implement them and use them in a Mavryk dapp.
+Below is a list of different tutorials about Webmavryk written on various platforms.
+These tutorials explain core concepts of Webmavryk and how to implement them and use them in a Mavryk dapp.

 - **[Build your first dapp on Mavryk](https://medium.com/better-programming/build-your-first-dapp-on-tezos-270c568d4fe9)**
   A guide to build a simple React dapp on Mavryk with wallet support using Taquito